Adam-Lernould/HTB-Progress/HTB-Academy/Introduction to Web Applications /README.md

-# Introduction aux Applications Web
+# Introduction to Web Applications

-Bienvenue dans ce projet dédié à l'**Introduction aux Applications Web**.
+Welcome to this project dedicated to the **Introduction to Web Applications**.
-Ce dépôt est structuré en deux principales sections :
+This repository is structured into two main sections:
-- [Front End](./Front-End.md) : Structure, vulnérabilités et bonnes pratiques côté client.
+- [Front End](./Front-End.md): Structure, vulnerabilities, and best practices on the client side.
-- [Back End](./Back-End.md) : Serveurs, bases de données, vulnérabilités publiques et meilleures pratiques côté serveur.
+- [Back End](./Back-End.md): Servers, databases, public vulnerabilities, and best practices on the server side.